rostools/prodigenr/README.md

 ```

 This then creates a directory tree, with template files for starting
-your analysis\!
+your analysis!
 Open the newly created project via the `.Rproj` file.
+For
-For the RStudio approach, go to “File -\> New Project”, then “New
+the RStudio approach, go to “File -&gt; New Project”, then “New
 directory” and find the prodigenr project in the list:

 ![Creating a prodigenr project in